wullm/SOAP/README.md

 in the chunk have been done the compute node will move on to the next chunk.

+## Parameter files

+To run either of the programs a parameters file must be passed.
+This contains information including the input and output directories, the halo finder to use, which halo definitions to use, and which properties to calculate for each halo definition.
+Example parameter files can be found in the `parameters_files` directory.

+## Compression

+Two types of compression are useful for reducting the size of SOAP output.
+The first is lossless compression via GZIP, the second is lossy compression.
+For the group membership files we only apply lossless compression.
+However, each property in the final SOAP catalogue has a lossy compression filter associated with it, which are set in `property_table.py`.
+The script `compression/compress_fast_metadata.py` will apply both lossy and lossless compression to SOAP catalogues.

 ## Usage on COSMA

 ### Required modules